-- Coordinated Specialty Care for First Episode Psychosis Manual I: Outreach and Recruitment (Section A. Training and Supervision, pp. 2-3; Appendix 1: Person-Centered Language; pp. 29-31). - Coordinated Specialty Care for First Episode Psychosis Manual II: Implementation (pp. 11-16).

-3. Staffing & Role Responsibilities of CSC Team for FEP program:
+- © Coordinated Specialty Care for First Episode Psychosis Manual I: Outreach and Recruitment (Section A. Training and Supervision, pp. 2-3; Appendix 1: Person-Centered Language; pp. 29-31). - Coordinated Specialty Care for First Episode Psychosis Manual II: Implementation (pp. 11-16). - 3.
+Staffing & Role Responsibilities of CSC Team for FEP program:

 During Phase 1- First Episode of Psychosis (FEP) Team, staff will be identified and hired, and the FEP Team role activities will be developed that are specific to the CSC program.
-In the following, role activities and responsibilities are described for positions that are included in the NAVIGATE FEP Team, although each position will not necessarily require 1 FTE:
+In the following, role activities and responsibilities are described for positions comprise the NAVIGATE FEP Team, although not every position will require 1 FTE:

+• 1 Team Leader/Program Director (Master's level clinician) - Roles and responsibilities:
-- 1 Team Leader/Program Director (Master's level clinician) Roles and responsibilities: - Oversee start-up of CSC First Episode of Psychosis program in the State's Washoe Behavioral Health Region and Clark Behavioral Health Region. - Develop Outreach plan for educating, advertising and providing lectures/talks to potential referral sources. - Oversee Referral process. - > Oversee development of CSC Team.

-- Leading the CSC Team Build and maintain the CSC Team functions and cohesion; educate CSC Team members about First Episode of Psychosis (FEP) clients; manage CSC Team meetings; oversee shared-decision making model and collection of outcomes measurement, including fidelity of program to RAISE model; conduct CSC Team meetings; oversee implementation of the clinic setting and ensure suitability for First Episode clients; engage clients' and family members' transition from screening and enrollment to CSC interventions; provide clinical supervision of Family Education clinician, IRT clinician, and Assertive Case Management/SEE specialist. - Centralized Assessor (Master's level clinician) primary role is to determine diagnostic eligibility for FEP program, and to conduct clinical status evaluations during the CSC treatment of each client (see sections below: 4.
-Assessment Strategy and Evaluation Schedule; and 5.
-Performance Indicators for Program Evaluation.) - 1 Team Psychiatrist/Prescriber - 1 Team Nurse primary role as coordinator of evidence-based pharmacotherapy and primary medical care, including monitoring cardio-metabolic risk factors. - 1 Team Outreach & Referral Specialist (Master's level clinician) - 1 Individual Resiliency Training (IRT) Clinician (Master's level clinician) - 1 Family Education Clinician (Master's level clinician) - 1 Assertive Case Management/Supported Employment and Education (SEE) Specialist (Bachelor's level Social Worker) - 1 External Program Monitor (Health Program Specialist I) - 4.
-Implement the NAVIGATE evidence based, manualized treatment protocol, including the coordinated specialty care (CSC) interventions developed for individuals who are experiencing an initial episode of psychosis (NIMH RAISE initiative: Heinssen, Goldstein, & Azrin, 2014).
+- Oversee start-up of CSC First Episode of Psychosis program in the State's Washoe Behavioral Health Region, Washoe County, Nevada. - o Develop Outreach plan for educating, advertising and providing lectures/talks to potential referral sources. - Oversee Referral process. - Oversee development of CSC Team. - Leading the CSC Team Build and maintain the CSC Team functions and cohesion; educate CSC Team members about First Episode of Psychosis (FEP) clients; manage CSC Team meetings; oversee shared-decision making model and collection of outcomes measurement, including fidelity of program to RAISE model; conduct CSC Team meetings; oversee implementation of the clinic setting and ensure suitability for First Episode clients; engage clients' and family members' transition from screening and enrollment to CSC interventions; provide clinical supervision of Family Education clinician, IRT clinician, and Assertive Case Management/SEE specialist. - 1 Centralized Assessor (Master's level clinician) primary role is to determine diagnostic eligibility of clients for FEP program and to conduct clinical status evaluations throughout the CSC treatment of each client (See Section 7 & Section 8 (below); specifically: 7.
+Required Assessments and Schedule of Evaluations; 8.
+Performance Indicators). - 1 Team Psychiatrist/Prescriber - 1 Team Nurse primary role as coordinator of evidence-based pharmacotherapy and primary medical care, including monitoring cardio-metabolic risk factors. - 1 Team Outreach & Referral Specialist (Master's level clinician) - 1 Individual Resiliency Training (IRT) Clinician (Master's level clinician) - 1 Family Education Clinician (Master's level clinician) - 1 Assertive Case Management/Supported Employment and Education (SEE) Specialist (Bachelor's level Social Worker) - 4.
+Implement the NAVIGATE evidence based, manualized treatment protocol, which involves the coordinated specialty care (CSC) interventions developed for individuals who are experiencing an initial episode of psychosis (NIMH RAISE initiative: Heinssen, Goldstein, & Azrin, 2014).
 The feasibility and efficacy of the CSC approach have been demonstrated for community mental health settings, as well as within rural areas (Kane et al., 2016).
-Manuals are available for each of the required four core interventions of the NAVIGATE program (https://raiseept.org/), including: a.
+Manuals are available for each of the four required core interventions of the NAVIGATE program (https://raiseept.org/), including: a.
 Individual Resiliency Training (IRT); b.
 Evidence-based Pharmacotherapy and Primary Care Coordination; c.
 Family Education Program; d.
 Supported Employment and Education (SEE).
 A fifth component is e.
 Assertive Case Management.
-These required core program components are described below: - a.
-Psychotherapy based on Individual Resiliency Training (IRT), an evidence-based, manualized psychosocial treatment program developed for individuals recovering from an initial episode of psychosis.
+These required core program components are described briefly below: - a.
+Psychotherapy based on Individual Resiliency Training (IRT); an evidence-based, manualized psychosocial treatment program developed for individuals recovering from an initial episode of psychosis.
 The primary aims of IRT include the promotion of recovery by identifying client strengths and resiliency factors, enhancing illness management, teaching skills to facilitate functional recovery, and achieving and maintaining personal wellness.
 IRT includes 14 modules, with the first 7 modules considered foundational for individual treatment of first episode of psychosis, and the remaining 7 modules useful for addressing individualized problem areas that may be creating challenges to recovery and health.